Human Trafficking in Canada

 Don’t close your eyes to Human Trafficking

 Certainly experience has shown that Human Trafficking occurs in our major urban centres across Canada, however it is not exclusively restricted there.
-Wherever there is a demand for any of the services referred to in the previous list, it is conceivable victims can be found there as well – perhaps in your own community!
+Wherever there is a demand for any of the services referred to in the previous list, it is conceivable victims can be found there as well – perhaps in your own community here in New Brunswick.
 Please don’t close your eyes to Human Trafficking.

 Quite often Human Trafficking is happening right in our own communities and we do not notice.
-The reason we do not notice is often due to a lack of familiarity about Human Trafficking.
+The reason we do not notice is often due to a lack of familiarity with Human Trafficking.

-If you suspect or know of Human Trafficking activity please contact your local Police, or if you wish to remain anonymous, call N.B.
+If you suspect or know of Human Trafficking activity please contact your local law enforcement, or if you wish to remain anonymous, call N.B.
 Crime Stoppers at 1-800-222-TIPS (8477).
 You can also submit a tip anonymously online via our Confidential Web Tip Information System.

 What happens when you contact Crime Stoppers: